Creation date: September 5, 2018

 Become an expert

 External evaluators of project proposals are drawn from the European Commission's independent expert database.
 The Commission is looking to expand the database through a call for experts covering a very broad range of fields.
-If you fit the expert profile rather than that of an applicant, and would like to be considered as a proposal evaluator, sign up in the Participant Portal.
+If you fit the expert profile rather than that of an applicant, and would like to be considered as a proposal evaluator, sign up in the Funding and Tenders Portal.